 For Seniors: Laptop Buying Decisions —Internet Connection

-Wireless: Wireless connections require that you have a laptop equipped with wireless capability.
-You can access the Internet wirelessly when you’re near a wireless (WiFi) hotspot (a place that offers free wireless service such as hotels, airports, libraries, and restaurants.
+Wireless: These connections require that you have a laptop equipped with wireless capability.
+You can access the Internet wirelessly through a wireless network set up in your home, or when you’re near a wireless hotspot (a place that offers wireless service), and many hotspots are available at public places such as hotels, airports, and restaurants.

-You can also subscribe to a Wireless Wide Area Network (WWAN) service from a mobile phone provider, to tap into its connection.
+You can also subscribe to a Wireless Wide Area Network (WWAN) service from a mobile phone provider to tap into its connection, or use a technology called tethering to connect via your smartphone’s 3G or 4G connection.
 Check laptop models to be sure they are wireless-enabled.
 There are various techy standards for wireless, such as 802.11a, b, or g.
-The very latest standard to look for is 802.11n, which delivers better wireless performance.
+The very latest standard is 802.11n, which delivers better wireless performance.